 When done right, conflict can be explored through clear communication.
 As a leader, it’s your job to model this for your team because it should go both ways.
 You want your team to speak up if you’re doing something wrong, and likewise, you absolutely must address mistakes your teammates continually make.

-To do this, implement frequent check-ins with your team.
+To do this, could you implement frequent check-ins with your team?
 Be gentle but honest about any problems you’ve noticed in their performance, and invite the opportunity to receive criticism.
 Invest in a communication seminar if you think it’s necessary to overcome conflict avoidance in the workplace for yourself and your team.

 Overcoming conflict avoidance in the workplace is a concrete step toward becoming a world-class leader.
-So fill out my contact form to sign up for a complimentary coaching call with me, and we’ll work on managing your conflict avoidance.
+Fill out my contact form to sign up for a complimentary coaching call, and we’ll work on managing your conflict avoidance.

 Coach Dave